-We cancelled training and invited the women to a potluck meal.
+We canceled training and invited the women to a potluck meal.

-That afternoon as the mountain of food on the kitchen table grows, the excitement and chatter grows with it.
+That afternoon as the mountain of food on the kitchen table grows, the excitement and chatter grow with it.

 “Ok,” says Gabe.
 “Today, first we will eat, and then after we have finished, we will dance.”

 “No, no!” the women chorus together.
 “If we eat first we will be tired, and then we won’t be able to dance!”

 Alright.
 Dancing time it is.
 Gabe cranks up popular dance tunes from Bollywood movies, and soon everyone is on their feet, dancing and smiling and filling the whole apartment with music and laughter.

 Then comes piles of food and piles of conversation.